 The central activity at EFAP is scholarly research.
 This web site describes current EFAP research projects, provides access to working papers, and describes publications from past projects.
 In addition, the center holds periodic

 seminars with speakers affiliated with EFAP or outside speakers.
-A calendar of EFAP events is also available on this web site.
+A calendar of EFAP events is available under the 'calendar' tab.

 Many graduate students participate in the activities of EFAP, and graduate education is one of the program’s main